NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      Punching or whiplashing during whiplash will cancel it, this can be used to make green hook points function as blue ones or for quickly reaching max jackhammer damage.
+      Punching or whiplashing during a whiplash will cancel it.
+This can be used to make green hook points function as blue ones or for quickly reaching max jackhammer damage.
     </td>
     <td width="100px">
       1. Whiplash <br />